 Julie is generously sponsored by Sherrie and John Knighton.

 A native of Denver, CO, Adrian Dominguez recently danced two seasons for Gregory Hancock Dance Theater.
 Adrian graduated from Anderson University with a B.F.A in Dance Performance.
 While studying at Anderson, Adrian has worked with guest artists Gregory Hancock, Earl Mosley, Nicole Springer, Eddy Ocampo and Ian Poulis.
 Adrian has had the pleasure of performing works by Sidra Bell, Christal Brown, Alexander Diaz, Vincent Hardy, Earl MAdrianosley, Matthew Rushing and Scott Willits at Earl Mosley’s Institute of the Arts at Bryant Park, and Hofstra University in New York City.
 Adrian has been part of many productions including Anthony and Cleopatra, Exodus, The Black Dahlia, There’s No Place Like Home, Under the Big Top, LIVE, The Violin Under the Bed, The Casket Girls, The Hunchback of Notre Dame, A Night in India (Gregory Hancock Dance Theater), Sealed (Zion Dance Project), And The World Goes Around, Fall and Spring into Dance, Meanwhile at Cinderella’s Opera (Anderson University).
-Our 2023-24 season is Adrian’s 2nd season with Dance Kaleidoscope.
+This is Adrian’s 2nd season with Dance Kaleidoscope.

 Adrian is generously sponsored by Danielle and Pat Havens.